harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 - [Explanation course setup](Explanation_course_setup.md)

-### 1. Setup a course for a specific teams configuration
+### 1. Setup a course part for a specific teams configuration

 Below we setup a course part for a teams configuration labeled with the `Team Category` named `part1-teams-config`.
 The same procedure can be repeated for